MinhMPA/minhmpa.github.io/research.md

 >
 </iframe>

 If you are still curious, please see the <a href="https://arxiv.org/abs/2302.01331">arXiv preprint</a> for full details.
-PRL in press; Editor's Suggestion.
+Physical Review Letters; Editor's Suggestion; American Physics Society's Outreach-to-the-Press..

 ### Field-level, forward-modeling of galaxy clustering